Patna: Economy

-A large number of manufacturing companies Hero Cycles, Britannia Industries, PepsiCo, Sonalika Tractors and UltraTech Cement have come with there manufacturing plants in Patna metropolitan area.
-World's second largest leather cluster is in Fatuha at Patna.
-Patna is also emerging as an IT based economy.
-Tata Consultancy Services-Patna got operational in 2019 at its new office.
-Many business park are introduced to the city.
+Many manufacturing companies, including Hero Cycles, Britannia Industries, PepsiCo, Sonalika Tractors and UltraTech Cement have established their manufacturing plants in the Patna metropolitan area.
+One of the world's largest leather clusters is in Fatuha, in Patna.
+Patna is also emerging as an information technology hub, including Tata Consultancy Services, which started operations in 2019 at a new Patna facility.